hmcts/bulk-scan-ccd-definitions/README.md

 ```
 ../../../bin/xlsx2json.sh aat

-it requires Environment info as an argument. it will replace placehiolder URLs with  enviironment specific URLs.
+it requires Environment info as an argument. aat, demo or prod can be argument.
-reates json would be in /data/sheets
+it will replace placeholder URLs with  environment specific URLs, created json will be in ./data/sheets

-The source excel file which is going to be parsed to JSON should be under case Type folder(same level with data folder) and it can be named anything ending *.xlsx but there should be only 1 xlsx file.
+The source excel file which is going to be parsed to JSON should be under case Type folder(same level with ./data folder) and it can be named anything ending *.xlsx but there should be only 1 xlsx file.

 ```